Skip to content

 For most of us, a set of new tyres is a necessary but begrudging expense.
 Realising you need a new set of boots for your car is never an enjoyable moment, so forgive us that we’re about to tell you that you should consider buying a second set of tyres.
 Winter tyres.

 You’re probably thinking ‘I’ve had the same set of tyres on my car for a year and I’ve driven in winter and summer – why use winter tyres?’.
 Well, winter tyres are grippier than summer tyres and our winters are only going to get more severe.
-That’s why.
+For peace of mind in cold weather, winter tyres are well worth the extra expense.

 What are winter tyres?